Azure/azure-sdk-for-python/doc/deprecation_process_new.md

 Update `setup.py` to change the `Development Status` classifier to `Development Status :: 7 - Inactive`.

-**Note: This needs to be your LAST commit on the PR.
-More information can be found at [the bottom of the guide under "More details - Order of Development Status commit in PR"].**
+**Note: This needs to be your LAST commit on the PR.**

 `Inactive` packages are disabled from most CI verification, therefore the CI should be faster and have fewer requirements.

 ## Post your PR in the Python review channel

-Post your PR in the [review channel for Python.](https://teams.microsoft.com/l/channel/19%3a4175567f1e154a80ab5b88cbd22ea92f%40thread.skype/Language%2520-%2520Python%2520-%2520Reviews?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47)
+Post your PR in the [review channel for Python](https://teams.microsoft.com/l/channel/19%3a4175567f1e154a80ab5b88cbd22ea92f%40thread.skype/Language%2520-%2520Python%2520-%2520Reviews?groupId=3e17dcb0-4257-4a30-b843-77f47f1d4121&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47) and request a review from the codeowner, as the PR will be blocked from merging until approved by the codeowner.

 ## Merge PR

-Once the PR is approved by the codeowner and merged, move to the next step.
+Once the PR is approved, merge and move to the next step.

 # Step 4: Trigger a release

 A release here is the same as usual, triggering the release pipeline of your SDK.
 This release DOES NOT need to be done during during release week and can be done any time.
+Note that you will need to pass in BUILD_INACTIVE=true to variables when triggering the pipeline.
+To do this:

+- As per usual, under the build pipeline for your package, click 'Run pipeline'.
+- Click on 'Variables' under 'Advanced options'.
+- Then 'Add variable'.
+- Pass `BUILD_INACTIVE` to 'Name' and `true` to 'Value', and 'Create'.
+- Then, 'Run' the pipeline.

+More information on why this is done is in the [More details - Why set BUILD_INACTIVE?](TODO) section at the bottom of the page.

-More instruction can be found at: https://aka.ms/azsdk/release-checklist
+More instructions on general release can be found at: https://aka.ms/azsdk/release-checklist

+## Post-Release

-**Note: Check to make sure that the new version of the package has been released on PyPI, even if the `Publish package to feed` step fails in the CI.**
+Check to make sure that the new version of the package has been released on PyPI.

 # Step 5: Create a new PR to remove package from CI

-- Remove the package artifact from `azure-mypackage/ci.yml`.
+- Remove the package artifact from `mypackage/ci.yml`.
 More specifically, remove the `name` and corresponding `safeName` lines from under `Artifacts` here:

 ```
 extends: